gsoft-inc/github-guidelines/README.md

 - dotnet-certificate-tool
 - azure-pipelines-lighthouse

-## NPM package
+## NPM package name

-Packages that are bound to an organization within GSoft or a product developed by GSoft should be published under the organization or product and match the following naming convention:
+Packages that are bound to an organization within GSoft or a product developed by GSoft should be published under the organization or the product and match the following naming convention:

 @[organization | product]/[name]